 Typically, you will copy one or all of three folders:

 - Textures: Add detail and surface texture to all objects you see in-game.

 - Meshes: Control the shape of all the objects in-game.

 - Scripts: Changes how things behave in the game.

 There may also be other files .bsa, .esp in the Data folder.
 Copy all of these to your Data folder.
 Windows may ask you to overwrite files in the game directory, typically you would say yes, unless there is a reason that you don’t want a specific file overwritten (for example, overwrite a larger (and more detailed) texture file with a smaller one).

 Once you have installed the mod, continue to install mods until you have installed five to ten mods (depending on the type of mod).
-If you are installing texture replacers or mods that add small amounts of new content such as new weapons or armour, you can install more mods at once.
-If the change game play or make more significant changes to balance or objects in the game then install fewer.
+If you are installing texture replacers or mods that add small amounts of new content such as new weapons or armor, you can install more mods at once.
+Install fewer if you see significant changes that inhibit your gameplay.

 The next and most important phase is testing.
 You need to make sure that the mods you have just added have not introduced bugs, crashes or other problems.
 The reason that you install them in small batches is that this way it is easier to determine which mod is causing the problem.
-If you look at my load order below, imagine if I had installed them all at once and then I found there was a problem!
+Look at my load order below—imagine if I had installed them all at once and then I found there was a problem!
 I would never be able to figure out which mod was causing it.